HTML In-App Message¶

 All other settings¶

-For all other message settings including delivery, please refer to In-App Message .
+For all other message settings including like delivery setting, please refer to In-App Message .